Shopping for guitar tuners but need to do some research first?

 This opened up a whole new world of possibilities, which allowed for a ton of new guitar tuner designs that were cheaper and more practical for daily-use.

-Over the next 3 decades, these are the 8 that became most popular:
+And ever since that time, these are the 8 designs that became most popular:

 In 1975, the next major advancement in guitar tuner technology came with arrival of the Korg W10.